wickednull/KTOX_Pi/payloads/offensive/QUICK_START.md

 ## LCD / main WebUI controls

 Open **System → Pentest WebUI** on the KTOX LCD to start/stop the server and show the reachable URL plus CPU/RAM/temp.
-The main KTOX browser WebUI also has **Kali Pentest WebUI** Start/Stop controls in the System Monitor panel.
+In the browser, use the main KTOX **Pentest Suite** tab for the embedded tool console (engagements, tool runs, job stop/output, findings, vault, and reports) or the System Monitor Start/Open/Stop quick controls.

 ## First Steps